VPS is a perfect option for bigger businesses and programmers looking to build brilliant things.

 I tried this a few days ago.
 How am I doing?
 Well, I wish I could report back with good news but it looks like my position in the queue is now...unclear.

-But in truth, referrals and "post to host" are the only way to get a legitimate powerful VPS account.
+But in truth, referrals and "post to host" are probably the most legitimate way to get an actual powerful VPS account.
 Here's how everything works.

 Post to host services are essentially message boards, forums.
 They try to lure active users, interested in server management, by giving them free VPS.
 Some of them also ask for backlinks (links from your website to theirs) for you to keep the servers.